Include A Grand Canyon Tour On Your Next Trip

 When you include a Grand Canyon tour to the South Rim, you will see why this type of trip compares with Vegas lights.
 Instead, the lights, in this case, present ever-shifting patterns, washing the rocks in white in the middle part of the day while casting red and other shades on the rock faces at sunset.

 Indeed, a Grand Canyon South Rim tour adds natural drama to a Vegas trip, especially when you see sites, such as Grandview Point and Yavapai Point.
 One of the highest places on the South Rim, Grandview Point is situated at the southern edge.
 Historians believe Grandview Point represents the location where the Spanish first glimpsed the Canyon in 1540.

 Yavapai Point, which lies 5 miles or 8 kilometers north of the South Entrance of the Canyon, features an observation station, and gives visitors a chance to see panoramic views of the Canyon.
 A viewing panel, posted at the site, identifies area landmarks.

 If you would like to take a walking tour in the South Rim, you can also opt for this activity when you take a Grand Canyon South Rim tour by bus.
 A trained tour guide personally walks with participants along the way and highlights sites and photo opportunities.

-Would you like to learn more about a Grand Canyon South Rim tour?
+Would you like to include a Grand Canyon tour on your next vacation?
 If so, give us a call here at Grand Canyon Destinations, and find out all the details about South Rim tours by bus.
 If you plan to travel to Las Vegas and want to find a day excursion to take during your stay, travel to the South Rim by bus.
 Doing so will give you plenty to discuss and remember when you finally return home from your trip.
 Why not book travel now?
 Contact us here at Grand Canyon Destinations for all the details.